SESYNC-ci/advanced-git-lesson/slides/fork.md

 ===

-If you are using RStudio, an alternative to the command above is to simultaneously clone the repo and create an RStudio project by going to `File > New Project > Version Control` and entering the repo URL.
-This will seamlessly integrate the version control with RStudio's project structure.
+In RStudio, an alternative to the command above is to clone the repo into a new RStudio project by going to `File > New Project > Version Control` and entering the repo URL.

+This will integrate version control with RStudio's project structure.
-If there are no .Rproj or .gitignore files in the repo you are cloning, this will create them.
+If there are no `.Rproj` or `.gitignore` files in the repo you are cloning, this will create them.
+{:.notes}

 ![RStudio three steps to create project]({% include asset.html path="images/threesteps_newproj.png" %}) *These are the three steps to follow to clone the project with RStudio's dialog.*